 Holistic relationships of all kinds are, I believe, at the core of our ability to flourish as humans.
 To embrace

 the totality of another person—and ourselves—is to live and love most fully.

-The work experts at Salary.com have defined the stay-at-home Mom's job as representing a hybrid of 10 different jobs
+experts at Salary.com have defined the stay-at-home Mom's job as representing a hybrid of several different jobs.
+Below

 1. Day Care Teacher